Interests

 In my 10 years in government — including a two-year stint with the UK Government — most of the roles I had were related to vocational education and training, employment and economic recovery.
 Throughout this period, and indeed in previous jobs before I joined government, I worked closely with the college sector and was delighted to take up a role as vice principal at Ayrshire College in 2013.

-I joined West Lothian College as principal and chief executive in August 2018 and am working with staff, students and stakeholders on achieving our vision of developing a highly skilled and enterprising workforce.
+I joined West Lothian College as principal in August 2018 and worked with staff, students and stakeholders on achieving our vision of developing a highly skilled, enterprising and resilient workforce.
+I retired in November 2025 after over seven years in the most fulfilling role I have ever had.